30% need Same Day HPV Lab Test for Women and Men

 After our turnaround time, please check your email or site dashboard for your results.

-How fast are the HPV Walk-In Genotype results?
+How fast are the HPV London Test Centre results?

-Refunds are not granted for appointments that are missed or cancelled less than 24 hours in advance.
-Rescheduling may be discussed, but we are not able to give a guarantee.
+Refunds are not granted for missed appointments.
+Rescheduling may be discussed, but we cannot guarantee it.

 * Positive results should be followed up on by your healthcare provider or GP.
 Treatment should be administered as soon as possible.